creynders/grunt-build-number/README.md

 # grunt-build-number

-> Grunt plugin for maintaining a build number in package.json
+> Grunt plugin for maintaining a build number in package.json (or another file)

 ## Getting Started
 This plugin requires Grunt.